 For our active investment strategies, Fidelity’s investment analysts are typically the primary point of contact between Fidelity and companies in which we invest our funds.
 Analysts undertake extensive quantitative and qualitative analysis of potential investments.
 Formal meetings involving both portfolio managers and analysts are generally held with investee companies at least twice a year.

-Meetings are supplemented by site visits and ad hoc calls.
+Meetings are supplemented by site visits and ad hoc calls, when necessary.
 Research sources may include customers, suppliers, competitors, external industry experts, sell-side investment analysts and other shareholders, contacted both directly and through intermediary networks.

 C. ESG integration

-ESG analysis is primarily carried out at the analyst level within our investment teams, and our portfolio managers may also be active in analyzing the potential effects of material ESG factors when making investment decisions.
+ESG analysis is primarily carried out at the analyst level within our investment teams.
+Our portfolio managers may also be active in analyzing the potential effects of material ESG factors when making investment decisions.

 For our active investment strategies, our investment approach involves bottom-up research.
 As well as studying financial conditions and results, our portfolio managers and analysts carry out additional qualitative analysis of potential investments.
 They examine the business, customers and suppliers to develop a view on every company in which we invest.

-Examples of ESG factors that our investment teams may consider as part of their company and industry analysis include
+Examples of ESG factors that our investment teams may consider as part of their fundamental research process

 - corporate governance (e.g., board structure, executive remuneration)